xitu/gold-miner/article/2020/how-to-generate-random-text-captchas-using-python.md

 # How to Generate Random Text CAPTCHAs Using Python

-#### Make sure your users are who they say they are

 ![Photo by [Massimo Virgilio](https://unsplash.com/@massimovirgilio?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral).](https://cdn-images-1.medium.com/max/10944/0*QNr379hDEZHrJX3q)

-**Stuck behind the paywall?
-Click [here](https://medium.com/better-programming/how-to-generate-random-text-captchas-using-python-e734dd2d7a51?source=friends_link&sk=14e06b373dc1b033a4463541cd48ee79) to read the full article with my friend link**

----

 You have surely come across [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA) on websites to validate if you are a human or a robot.
 What started as a collaboration platform for the [digitization of illegible books](https://www.wikiwand.com/en/ReCAPTCHA#/Origin) has now evolved to a crowd-funded image tagging (and in some cases, audio recognition) project where you don’t even know that you are the service provider — not the customer.